project-origin/documentation/blockchain.md

 At point 5: Are all writers trusted?
 We can now answer yes.

-This results in their work telling us we shouldn't use a blockchain.
+This result is telling us we should not use a blockchain.
 Using another implementation than a blockchain also helps with the scalability issues mentioned earlier.

 # Current chose